danodus/mdsynth/README.txt

 ============================================================

 - On the Spartan-3A Starter Kit with 3-bit for RGB components, only the MSB bit is drived therefore the video brightness is lower than the maximum;
-- There is still an issue regarding the processing of MIDI events from the serial port: some MIDI events are lost due to the fact that no buffering is currently done with the incoming serial data.